Skip to content

 If we decide you're eligible for an assessment, you'll be contacted by a social worker from the 0-25 Together team who will visit you in your home to talk through your child or young person's needs in more detail.

-Take a look at our deciding if the 0 - 25 Together Service can help you document (PDF) to see if you might qualify for our services.
+Take a look at our 0 - 25 Together Service document (PDF 1.67mb) to see if you might qualify for our services.

 If the outcome of an assessment is a care package, the Children and Young People's SEND Brokerage team will contact the lead home care provider in your area.